-All cable pathways and spaces must be in compliance with TIA/EIA-568-C.1: Commercial Building Telecommunications Cabling Standard Part 1: General Requirements and TIA/EIA-569: Commercial Building Standard for Telecommunications Pathways and Spaces.
+Cable pathways and spaces must comply with TIA/EIA-568 and TIA/EIA-569.

-Cable paths shall consist of a primary path above the main hallways of the building with individual drops exiting the main pathways at right angles and suspended by J hooks towards the top of the wall above the intended drop/faceplate location.
+Cable paths shall consist of a primary path above the main hallways of the building with individual drops exiting the main pathways at right angles and suspended by J-hooks towards the top of the wall above the intended drop/faceplate location.